mikegratton/slog/README.md

 2. `void start_logger(LogConfig const& config)` : Start the logger using the given configuration for the default channel.
 See below for the `LogConfig` object.
 3. `void start_logger(std::vector<LogConfig> const& configs)`: Start the logger using the given set of configs for each channel.
-The default channel `0` uses the front config.
+The default channel `0` uses the first config.

 The LogConfig object provides a small API for configuring the logger behavior: